zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 #### Using Tina Cloud for Authentication

-If you just wish to self host you'r content and you don't need to self host your authentication you can use Tina Cloud for authorization and authentication.
-This can be done but adding the following to your to your endpoint.
+If you just wish to self host your content and you don't need your own authentication you can use Tina Cloud for authorization and authentication.
+This can be done by adding the following to your endpoint.

 ##### `pages/api/gql.{ts,js}`